lilythebigfish/nest-building-robot/README.md

 Replace `192.168.1.xxx` with the IP address of the controller.

 ## Important Notes
+* Don't set TCP offset or coordinate offset, otherwise you’ll need to fine-tune the code..
+* Set TCP payload to avoid false collision detection.

-Before running the example, ensure that collision detection is enabled.
+* Before running the example, ensure that collision detection is enabled.
 It is recommended to set the collision sensitivity to 3 or higher.

 ## License